Group Members

 My research focuses on ocean-glacier interactions, coastal dynamics, and polar processes.
 Broadly, I am interested in how heat and freshwater are exchanged between the ocean and cryosphere, and I explore these dynamics across a range of scales, from the ocean-ice boundary layer to the continental shelf ocean.
 See Research section for more details!

-Link to CV (Sept 2022)
+Link to CV (Feb 2025)

 Postdocs